Ross Wood

-Ross Wood (born 25 September 1941) is a former English cricket umpire from Basingstoke, Hampshire.
+Ross Wood (25 September 1941 – 2 December 2020) was an English cricket umpire from Basingstoke, Hampshire.
 Wood first stood in county cricket in a match between Buckinghamshire and Berkshire in the 1991 Minor Counties Championship.
 He would stand in a further 41 Minor Counties Championship matches, the last of which was in a match between Oxfordshire and Devon in the 2002 Minor Counties Championship.
-He also stood in twelve MCCA Knockout Trophy matches from 1996 to 2002, He first stood in a match which held List A status when Hertfordshire played the Leicestershire Cricket Board in the 1999 NatWest Trophy.
+He also stood in twelve MCCA Knockout Trophy matches from 1996 to 2002.
+He first stood in a match which held List A status when Hertfordshire played the Leicestershire Cricket Board in the 1999 NatWest Trophy.
 He stood in six further List A matches, the last of which was between the Hampshire Cricket Board and Staffordshire in the 2003 Cheltenham & Gloucester Trophy.

 His son, Julian, played first-class cricket for Hampshire.